Northway Junction, Alaska

 Northway Junction was a census-designated place (CDP) in Southeast Fairbanks Census Area, Alaska, United States.
 It was merged with Northway CDP prior to the 2020 Census.
 The population was 54 at the 2010 census, down from 72 in 2000.

+History

+Historically, the area around Northway was used as hunting grounds for the Athabascan people.
+The native settlement established there, originally called Nabesna, is now known as Northway Village, roughly two miles south of Northway Junction.
+In World War II, Northway Junction was established as a United States Army supply point for the construction of the Alaska Highway, named after the Athabascan Chief Walter Northway.
+An airfield named Reeve's Field was also established as part of a series of airfields across Canada and Alaska known as the Northwest Staging Route.